Ultrametric spaces of branches on arborescent singularities: Valuative considerations

-In full generality, a \emph{valuation} or a \emph{semivaluation} takes its values in a general totally ordered abelian group enriched with a symbol $+ \infty$ which is greater than any element of the group.
+In full generality, a \emph{valuation} or a \emph{semivaluation} takes its values in an arbitrary totally ordered abelian group enriched with a symbol $+ \infty$ which is greater than any element of the group.
 Here we will restrict to the special case where the totally ordered abelian group is $(\R, +)$:

 \begin{definition} A {\bf semivaluation} on $\cO$ is a map $\nu: \cO \to \overline{\R}_+$ such that: \begin{itemize} \item $\nu(gh) = \nu(g) + \nu(h)$ for all $g,h \in \cO$. \item $\nu(g+ h)Ê\geq \min\{ \nu(g), \nu(h)\}$ for all $g,h \in \cO$. \item $\nu(1) =0$ and $\nu(0) = + \infty$. \end{itemize} If $\nu^{-1}(+ \infty) =\{0\}$, then one says that $\nu$ is a {\bf valuation}.
 Denote by $\mathrm{Val}(S)$ the set of valuations of $\cO$ and by $\overline{\mathrm{Val}}(S)$ the set of semivaluations.
 There is a natural partial order $\leq_{val}$ on $\overline{\mathrm{Val}}(S)$, defined by: